piranavie/final_project_behaviour_detection/README.md

 * `data` folder contains:
   - `result_graphs` folder - storing graph results such as ground truth classes, predicted classes, mAP, Precision and Recall calculations.
   - `result_videos` folder - storing the detected results video.
-  - `result_images` folder - the detected results are stored in images.
-This will be converted into video.
   - `test_videos` folder - storing all videos that can be used for testing.
-Also, these videos are stored from the uploaded video in the website.
+Also, test videos are stored when the user uploads the video in the website.
   - `train_images` folder - storing extracted image frames from the train videos.
   - `train_videos` folder - storing the train videos.
   - `annotate.csv` file - new annotation file is created by containing the information of each image frame in a format of: